cambridge-ceu/GitHub-matters/docs/NOTES.md

 [![Total Downloads](http://cranlogs.r-pkg.org/badges/grand-total/gap)](http://cranlogs.r-pkg.org/badges/grand-total/gap)
 <!-- badges: end -->

-Nevertheless, the canonical actions are inappropriate for a collection of R packages here.
+Note the canonical actions are inappropriate for a collection of R packages here.
 When `pkgdown` is used it also creates its own actions.

 ## GitHub pages